gbellamy512/projects/README.md

 # NFL Projects

 ## eda_regression_classification
-This project walks through Exploratory Data Analysis, (light) Feature Engineering and Feature Scaling and Transformations.
-It then trains a random forest regression model using randomized search and an elastic net regression model.
-Finally, we train an ensemble classifier that uses three different model types.
+This project walks through Exploratory Data Analysis, (light) Feature Engineering, and Feature Scaling and Transformation.
+It then trains a random forest (using randomized search) and elastic net regression models.
+Finally, it trains an ensemble classifier that uses random forest, logistic regression, and support vector machine models as its components.

 ## deep_neural_network
 This project trains and compares different deep neural network classifiers using batch normalization, L1/L2 regularization, and dropout techniques.